youssefuwk/11ty-to-compute/README.md

 * When your website preview opens, click the **🔎 Split** button at the bottom so that you can see the site side by side with your code.
 * _You can close [x] the **Terminal** while you work._

+Make sure you [save your changes to your own fork](#save-your-project-to-github) if you want to keep them.

 ## Get to know your blog